RobSchilderr/nextjs-native-starter/README.md

   - `lib` shared utils for Capacitor, easy-to-use Capacitor hooks, supertokens functions to call the API, CORS setup.

+## Important Note 2026

+All of the content below is outdated.
+It is fun to see how the industry is rapidly changing with AI, and most of the recommendations given in this README, I wouldn't recommend in 2026.
+Therefore use this information with this in mind.

 ## Benefits of using this starter project

 This starter project provides several benefits to developers looking to build a web application with authentication and session management, as well as a mobile application using Capacitor.
 Some of the benefits include: